 In 1950 the communist northern government invaded the south.
 The US sent in troops, and New Zealand joined a United Nations multinational force.
 Fighting ended in July 1953, but a peace settlement was never achieved.
 New Zealand troops were in Korea until 1957, and 45 died.

 Involvement in the Korean War was not controversial with New Zealanders, and the war led to a boom in wool prices, benefiting farmers.

-In 1954 New Zealand became part of the South East Asia Treaty Organisation (SEATO) to plan the defence of South-East Asia.
+In 1954 New Zealand became part of the South East Asia Treaty Organisation (SEATO), which planned the defence of the region.

-New Zealand forces took part in Malayan Emergency operations against communist fighters in Malaya from 1949.
-From 1964 to 1966 New Zealand fought Indonesian incursions into Malaysia.
+New Zealand forces took part in Malayan Emergency operations against communist fighters from 1949.
+From 1964 to 1966 New Zealand helped counter Indonesian attacks on Malaysia.

-The French, who had colonised Vietnam, were defeated by Vietnamese nationalists in 1954, leaving a communist government in the north, and in the south a US-supported government – which was soon challenged by Vietnamese communists.
+The French, who had colonised Vietnam, were defeated by Vietnamese nationalists in 1954, leaving a communist government in the north, and in the south a US-supported government which was soon challenged by communist guerrillas.
 The Americans believed that if South Vietnam became communist, so would the rest of South-East Asia – the ‘domino theory’.
 Despite US pressure, New Zealand preferred to send humanitarian rather than military aid, and stationed a medical team in South Vietnam from 1963.
 The US sent troops to Vietnam from 1965, and New Zealand reluctantly provided a small force.
-However, many New Zealanders opposed involvement in the war.
+A growing number of New Zealanders opposed involvement in the war.
 When the US began to withdraw troops from 1969, so did New Zealand.

 Some New Zealanders who served in Vietnam felt that their contribution had not been recognised, and some had health problems due to use of the defoliant Agent Orange.
 In 2008 Prime Minister Helen Clark apologised to Vietnam veterans.